-We anticipate the continued support of our shareholders, customers and partners as we navigate evolving landscape, and we remain confident that 2016 will be a year of sustainable growth and value creation for all stakeholders.
+We appreciate our shareholders, customers and partners for their continued support as we go through the evolving mortgage landscape.
+With your backing and commitment to excellence, we are confident that year 2020 will be a year of growth and value creation.